pavithrar020/DataVizBasics/README.md

 # README: Week 2 Notebook - Pavithra Ramakrishnan

 ## Overview
-This Jupyter Notebook, `Ramakrishnan_Pavithra_Week_2.ipynb`, is designed as part of a weekly assignment or project.
-It focuses on specific tasks or concepts covered during Week 2, providing detailed implementation and analysis.
+This Jupyter Notebook, `Ramakrishnan_Pavithra_Week_2.ipynb`, is designed as part of a weekly assignment.
+It focuses on tasks or concepts covered during Week 2, providing detailed implementation and analysis.

 ---

 ## Features
 - **Structured Workflow**: Organized sections with clear objectives for Week 2 tasks.
 - **Practical Examples**: Includes hands-on examples and code snippets to illustrate key concepts.
-- **Data Analysis/Processing**: May include data manipulation, visualization, or computation tasks.
+- **Data Analysis/Processing** includes data manipulation, visualization, or computation tasks.
 - **Documentation**: Inline comments and markdown cells for explanations and context.

 ---

 ## Prerequisites
 - **Python**: Version 3.7 or higher
-- **Jupyter Notebook**: Ensure you have it installed via Anaconda or pip.
+- **Jupyter Notebook**: Please make sure you have it installed via Anaconda or pip.
 - **Required Libraries**: Specific libraries depend on the tasks in the notebook, but commonly used ones include:
   - pandas
   - NumPy